racketscript/racketscript/README.md

     $ rapture foobar.rkt

-This will produce bunch of files in output directory.
-Currently, you can run `bootstrap.js` in NodeJS.
+This will produce `dist/compiled.js` which can be executed using NodeJS.